19hours/sg-statutes/Acts/Financial Procedure Act.md

 as the case may be.

+[25/91; 45/2004; 29/2007]

 (3A) Moneys referred to in subsection (3) shall not be invested by the Minister in any stock, bond, fund or security issued by the Government of Singapore.

+[25/91]

 (4) Interest and any other income received from the investment of any moneys in accordance with subsection (3) shall be accounted in the Consolidated Revenue Account, except that where it is so provided in any law or under the terms of any trust, or the Minister so directs, the interest and any other income received from the investment of any moneys standing to the credit of any trust account shall be paid to the credit of such trust account.

+[25/91]

 (5) All costs, expenses and charges incurred in relation to making any investment under subsection (3) shall be charged on and paid out of the Consolidated Fund without further authority other than this section.

-[22/2003 wef 01/04/2004]
+[22/2003]

 (6) Notwithstanding subsection (3), moneys specified in the Schedule and paid to the credit of any deposit account constituted under section 8 shall be invested by the Minister on deposit in any bank.

-[22/2003 wef 01/04/2004]
+[22/2003]

 (7) Interest received from the investment of any moneys in accordance with subsection (6) shall be paid, in such manner and at such rate as the Minister may direct, to the credit of the deposit account to which it relates and any balance of interest not so paid to the credit of any deposit account shall be paid into the Consolidated Revenue Account.

-[22/2003 wef 01/04/2004]
+[22/2003]

 (8) The Minister may at any time, by order published in theGazette, add to or vary the Schedule.

-[25/91]

-[22/2003 wef 01/04/2004]
+[22/2003]

 ### Capital injections to statutory corporations

 7A\.—(1) Notwithstanding section 7, the Minister may invest by way of capital injection in any statutory corporation out of a capital contribution appropriated by Parliament from the Consolidated Fund by written law.

-[5/2002 wef 15/07/2002]
+[5/2002]

 (2) Except as otherwise expressly provided in any written law, the Minister, after consultation with the Minister charged with the responsibility for the statutory corporation concerned, shall determine the terms and conditions under which the capital injection under this section shall be made, and may from time to time vary such terms and conditions.

-[5/2002 wef 15/07/2002]
+[5/2002]

 (3) Without prejudice to subsection (2), the Minister may from time to time, on behalf of the Government, subscribe for or otherwise acquire shares or other securities in the statutory corporation in which moneys are invested by way of capital injection under this section.

-[5/2002 wef 15/07/2002]
+[5/2002]

 (4) Nothing in this section shall prevent the investment of moneys by the Government in any statutory corporation in accordance with the Development Fund Act (Cap.
 80) or the Developmental Investment Fund Act (Cap.
 79).

-[5/2002 wef 15/07/2002]

-[22/2003 wef 19/12/2003]
+[5/2002; 22/2003]

 (5) In this section —